LedgerHQ/speculos/README.md

 ![screenshot btc nano s](https://raw.githubusercontent.com/LedgerHQ/speculos/master/docs/screenshot-api-nanos-btc.png)

-The goal of this project is to emulate Ledger Nano S/S+, Nano X, Blue, Flex and Stax apps on standard desktop computers, without any hardware device.
+The goal of this project is to emulate Ledger Nano S+, Nano X, Apex+, Flex and Stax apps on standard desktop computers, without any hardware device.
 More information can be found here in the
 [documentation website](https://ledgerhq.github.io/speculos) (or in the